The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

 - Walborg 2A, district of Amsterdam-Zuid

 The homeless receive an evening meal and breakfast.
-They are allowed to bring 1 suitcase and 1 piece of hand luggage.
+They are allowed to bring one suitcase and one piece of hand luggage.

 The Homeless Winter Shelter in Amsterdam